chaosblade-io/chaosblade/CONTRIBUTING.md

 The final commit message should be clear and concise.

 ### Compile
-Go to the the project root directory which you cloned and execute compile:
+Go to the project root directory which you cloned and execute compile:
 ```bash
 make
 ```

-If you compile the linux package on the mac operating system, you can do:
+If you compile the Linux package on the Mac operating system, you can do:
 ```bash
 make build_linux
 ```